aquarat/mpp-solar/README.md

 - General community discussion: https://forums.aeva.asn.au/viewtopic.php?f=64&t=5955

 ## Notes
-- This app works in that it queries the inverter mostly-correctly, but only when utility power is available.
+- This app is now functional - it just need polishing.
-- My personal goal is to integrate the unit into Home Assistant via an MQTT broker.
+- My goal is to integrate the unit into Home Assistant via an MQTT broker.
-- Lots of work to be done.
-- Home Assistant sensor definitions are present for most fields of interest in python_hints.txt
+- Home Assistant sensor definitions are present for most fields of interest at the bottom of this file.

 ## TODO
-- Bi-directional communication (get and set via MQTT).
+- Bi-directional communication (get and set via MQTT) | This is partially working: the unit responds with ACK but doesn't apply the setting.
-- Double-check current payload/command definitions against protocol PDF.
+- Double-check current payload/command definitions against protocol PDF. | Largely done.
-- Determine why queries fail when utility power goes away.
+- Determine why queries fail when utility power goes away. | Done.
-- Make compliant with Python 3 (seems to mostly be a byte array vs str issue).
+- Make compliant with Python 3 (seems to mostly be a byte array vs str issue). | This is more complex than just .encode/.decode...
 - Publish HA auto-config payload.
+- Fix bug where terminal gets corrupted (funny characters).
+- Fix bug where synchronisation-like bug occurs causing "not all elements formatted" errors (they only last for one loop anyway).

 ## Thank you
 to the guy that wrote the original code (https://github.com/jblance/mpp-solar).
 I was so happy when